Visit some of Iceland's gems on this 2 day trip along the Icelandic South Coast

 Don’t worry, you can always rent sturdy hiking boots, waterproof jacket, and pants in the booking process.
 We do not rent gear from location.

 That from October 16th - May 14th we will skip the following activities on day 2 because of the short daylight: Skógafoss and Reynisfjara.
-The tour is operated by our trusted partner during that time period and might be in a bigger bus, and not a minibus.

 If you plan on joining the boat tour in optional extras, it is important to book it beforehand as there is no guarantee there will be availability on site.